-Why are some phones more difficult to hear than others?
+Why are some phones difficult to hear?

-Each phone has a default setting for its ringing volume and sound.
-It can be soft or loud, high pitched or low pitched.
+Each phone has a default volume setting for its ringing and sound.
+It can be soft, loud, high-pitched, or low-pitched.
 For someone with high-frequency hearing loss (which is most common), a soft, high-pitched ringtone may be virtually impossible to hear, especially without hearing aids.
-While most landline phones and cell phones allow you to adjust the volume, even the maximum level may not be loud enough.
-Your environment also plays a role in how well you hear your phone; for instance, a low-pitched ringtone in a very noisy environment will likely be drowned out.
+While most landline phones and cell phones allow you to adjust the volume, even the maximum level may not be loud enough to serve someone with hearing loss.

-Landlines typically have a very standard ringtone made up of two or three frequencies that, in North America, generally have the pattern of two seconds ringing–four seconds quiet.
+Landlines typically have a standard ringtone made up of two or three frequencies that, in North America, have the pattern of two seconds of ringing followed by a four-second pause.
 A cell phone has more ringtone options, with different tunes and rhythms, that can be set based on your preference.

-What can someone with hearing loss do to hear their landline or cell phone ring?
+What can’t hear the phone ring do to hear their landline or cell phone?

 Luckily, there are many options available to ensure that you always know when someone is trying to contact you.
 Sometimes it can be as simple as turning up the phone’s volume.

 All these systems consist of a transmitter that attaches to your landline (as well as your doorbell, alarm clock, and fire alarm) and wirelessly connects to a receiver that flashes and vibrates when triggered.
 Many come with pagers that tell you which appliance has been activated (such as the doorbell or landline).
 They have options that include multiple receivers that you can place in each room, or wearable devices that can be with you constantly.

-Other cell phone options
+Other cell phone options: